|

 index in the book’s final pages organizes all

 artists, bands and record labels mentioned.
+It makes

-A fascinating aerial view of a music scene spanning
+for a fascinating aerial view of a music scene spanning

 three decades.